 The Metaverse, DAOs and creating ‘gaming economies’

-The Metaverse has started to gain prominence alongside the decentralized autonomous organizations (DAOs) that administer Web3 games.
-A Metaverse is a virtual space that is set to connect gaming worlds, enhancing the immersive qualities of the digital realm by utilizing AR (augmented reality) and VR (virtual reality).
+The Metaverse has started to gain prominence alongside the decentralised autonomous organisations (DAOs) that administer web3 games.
+A Metaverse is a virtual space that is set to connect gaming worlds, enhancing the immersive qualities of the digital realm by utilising AR (augmented reality) and VR (virtual reality).

-The term has been popularized by Facebook’s rebranding to ‘Meta’, and their release of Meta Horizon – a virtual reality where people can co-work and interact with each other through their 3D persona or avatar.
-Decentraland and The Sandbox are heralded as further examples of the intersection between Web3 gaming and the concept of a Metaverse.
+The term has been popularised by Facebook’s rebranding to ‘Meta’, and their release of Meta Horizon – a virtual reality where people can co-work and interact with each other through their 3D persona or avatar.
+Decentraland and The Sandbox are heralded as further examples of the intersection between web3 gaming and the concept of a Metaverse.

 DAOs give thousands, if not millions, of people worldwide unprecedented access to the games that they play.
-Whereas traditionally the ownership of gaming organizations has been gate-kept, the decentralization of these new entities gives opportunities for everyone regardless of location, creed or background.
+Whereas traditionally the ownership of gaming organisations has been gate-kept, the decentralisation of these new entities gives opportunities for everyone regardless of location, creed or background.

 To state the obvious – without players, the gaming industry could not exist.
 Equally, without developers to keep building innovative games that players love, there would be no reason for them to continue playing.

 The shift towards web3 represents a rebalance towards equilibrium between developers and gamers, creating a more harmonious environment for all.